2021 French Green Party presidential primary

 The 2021 Ecology primary took place on 19 and 28 September 2021 to nominate the candidate of the Ecologist Pole electoral coalition for the 2022 French presidential election.

-The primary was open to any French citizen over the age of 16, who paid a small fee and agreed to the coalitoin's charter.
+The primary was open to any French citizen over the age of 16, who paid a small fee and agreed to the coalition's charter.
 122,670 voters were registered, which was 7 times more than in the 2016 primary, with over 85% taking part in the two rounds of voting.

 There were five candidates in the running: